udacity/machine-learning/projects/smartcab/README.md

+# Machine Learning Engineer Nanodegree
-# Project 4: Reinforcement Learning
+# Reinforcement Learning
-## Train a Smartcab How to Drive
+## Project: Train a Smartcab How to Drive

 ### Install